dr-mushtaq/Academic-writing/Research Paper/METHODS.md

-# Guidline for writing Methodology Section ?
+# Guidline about Methodology Section ?
 Here are some guidelines for presenting methodology

 - It should be a narrative of the steps you took in your experiment or study not a list of instructions such as you might find in a cookbook.
 An